-- The Guaranteed Minimum Death Benefit (GMDB), and the 'for life' portion of Guaranteed Minimum Withdrawal Benefit (GMWB) guarantees which are measured under the US GAAP basis applied for IFRS in a way that is substantially insensitive to the effect of current period equity market and interest rate changes. - The 'not for life' portion of GMWB embedded derivative liabilities which are required to be measured under IAS 39 using a basis under which the projected future growth rate of the account balance is based on current swap rates (rather than expected rates of return) with only a portion of the expected future guarantee fees included.
+- The Guaranteed Minimum Death Benefit (GMDB), and the 'for life' portion of Guaranteed Minimum Withdrawal Benefit (GMWB) guarantees which are measured under the USGAAP basis applied for IFRS in a way that is substantially insensitive to the effect of current period equity market and interest rate changes. - The 'not for life' portion of GMWB embedded derivative liabilities which are required to be measured under IAS 39 using a basis under which the projected future growth rate of the account balance is based on current swap rates (rather than expected rates of return) with only a portion of the expected future guarantee fees included.
 Reserve value movements on these liabilities are sensitive to changes to levels of equity markets, implied volatility and interest rates.
 The free-standing equity derivatives are held to manage equity exposures of the variable annuity guarantees and fixed index annuity embedded options.
 The net equity hedge result therefore includes significant accounting mismatches and other factors that detract from the presentation of an economic result.
-These other factors include:

-- The variable annuity guarantees and fixed index annuity embedded options being only partially fair valued under 'grandfathered' - The interest rate exposure being managed through the other than equity-related derivative programme explained in note (b) below: and - Jackson's management of its economic exposures for a number of other factors that are treated differently in the accounting frameworks such as future fees and assumed volatility levels.

-(b) Other than equity-related derivatives
+These other factors include: - The variable annuity guarantees and fixed index annuity embedded options being only partially fair valued under 'grandfathered' GAAP; and the properties of the properties - The interest rate exposure being managed through the other than equity-related derivative programme explained in note (b) below; and the other than equity-related derivative programme explained in note (b) below; and the other than equity-related derivative programme explained in note (b) below; and the other than equity-related derivative programme explained in note (b) below; and the other than equity-related derivative programme explained in note (b) below; and the other than equity-related derivative programme explained in note (b) below; and the other than equity-related derivative programme explained in note (b) below; and the other than equity-related derivative programme explained in note (b) below; and the other than equity-related derivative programme explained in note (b) below; and the other than explained in the o - Jackson's management of its economic exposures for a number of other factors that are treated differently in the accounting frameworks such as future fees and assumed volatility levels. - (b) Other than equity-related derivatives